-Harris County is committed to providing equal employment opportunities to all applicants and employees.
-Accordingly, the County judges applicants and employees on individual merit and qualifications, without regard to race, religion, color, sex, national origin, age, disability, or genetic information.
+Harris County (the County) is committed to providing equal employment opportunities to all applicants and employees.
+Accordingly, the County judges applicants and employees on individual merit and qualifications, without regard to race, color, religion, sex, national origin, age, pregnancy, disability, genetic information, sexual orientation, gender identity or any other protected classes.
 The only exceptions are based on bona fide occupational qualifications.

 SECTION 2 – Prohibitions

-Any intentional or unintentional conduct of discrimination that is based on race, color, religion, sex, national origin, age, or disability will not be tolerated and will result in disciplinary action up to and including termination.
+Any intentional or unintentional conduct of discrimination that is based on race, color, religion, sex, national origin, age, pregnancy, disability, genetic information, sexual orientation, gender identity or any other protected classes will not be tolerated and will result in disciplinary action up to and including termination.
 Retaliation against persons alleging discrimination and persons involved in the act or investigation process is also prohibited.
-Except as required by law, all employment is "at-will" and employees have no job tenure in County employment; accordingly, the County may terminate them at any time.
+Except as required by law, all employment is "at-will" and employees have no job tenure in County employment; accordingly, the County may terminate them at any time

 SECTION 3 – Evaluation by the Harris County Office of Human Resources & Risk Management

 The Harris County Office of Human Resources & Risk Management evaluates employment opportunities under this Plan and in so doing: